Lewis-Day/FullStackWebApp/README.md

 Instructions to set up and run the code

 Should ideally be installed on a machine with Nvidia Graphics Card for CUDA support and use WSL (Windows Subsystem for Linux).
+Minimum 8GB of VRAM on GPU, I used Nvidia RTX 2070 Super during development.
 Tensorflow with GPU support only supports Linux and for Windows requires WSL.
 Instructions are for using WSL with Ubuntu and Nvidia CUDA.